justmesam/Bucketlist-Frontend/README.md

   * React.js : A javascript library for building interfaces
   * Redux : Redux is a predictable state container for JavaScript apps.
-  * Material-ui : Google's material design UI components built with React.
+  * Material-ui : Google"s material design UI components built with React.

+ ### Getting Started